Toward Robust Open-set Adaptation: Synapse Consolidation Inspired by Rac1/MAPK Pathways: Methods

+In non-stationary streams, conventional self-training objectives often fail to distinguish core task intent from superficial linguistic variations, causing models to overfit to noise and triggering catastrophic representation drift.
+To decouple these confounding factors and generate a high-fidelity supervisory signal, we formulate the $\mathcal{L}_\text{SC3}$.
+The overall adaptation objective is defined as

 where $\lambda_1, \lambda_2, \lambda_3$ are weighting coefficients.
-This tripartite loss decomposes the adaptation process into three synergistic components: problem understanding, process-based reasoning, and a source-domain guardrail.
-While the Rac1 pathway constrains updates to a low-rank subspace, the $\mathcal{L}_{\text{guard}}$ term provides a functional constraint to prevent representation collapse, ensuring that test-time refinements do not erode the core knowledge of the source model.
+This tripartite loss decomposes the adaptation objective into three synergistic components: problem understanding loss $\mathcal{L}_{\text{prob}}$, process-based reasoning loss $\mathcal{L}_{\text{proc}}$, and source-domain guardrail $\mathcal{L}_{\text{guard}}$, as is shown in Fig. \ref{fig:LSC3}.
+While the Rac1 module constrains updates to a low-rank subspace, the $\mathcal{L}_{\text{guard}}$ term provides a functional constraint to prevent representation collapse, ensuring that test-time refinements do not erode the core knowledge of the source model.

-The first component, $\mathcal{L}_{\text{prob}}$, promotes paraphrase invariance by ensuring that semantically equivalent prompts yield consistent behavior.
+The first component, $\mathcal{L}_{\text{prob}}$, promotes paraphrase invariance by ensuring that semantically equivalent prompts yield consistent behaviors.
 It comprises two complementary terms:

-where $q$ denotes the canonical query, $\tilde{q}$ is its paraphrased variant, and $\tilde{q}^{-}$ is a negative sample drawn from the current batch. $p_{\boldsymbol{\theta}}(\cdot \mid \cdot)$ is the conditional next-token distribution of a decoder-only model parameterized by $\boldsymbol{\theta}$. $\mathrm{CE}(\cdot,\cdot)$ denotes the token-level cross-entropy loss between the predicted distribution and the target sequence.
+where $q$ denotes the canonical query, $\tilde{q}$ is its paraphrased variant, and $q^{-}$ is a negative sample drawn from the current batch. $p_{\boldsymbol{\theta}}(\cdot \mid \cdot)$ is the conditional next-token distribution of a decoder-only model parameterized by $\boldsymbol{\theta}$. $\mathrm{CE}(\cdot,\cdot)$ denotes the token-level cross-entropy loss between the predicted distribution and the target sequence.

-The InfoNCE objective that pulls the representations $h(q)$ and $h(\tilde{q})$ together in the embedding space while pushing them away from the unrelated negative $h(\tilde{q}^{-})$. $h(\cdot)$ denotes the semantic representation extracted from the decoder-only model's last-layer hidden states.
+The InfoNCE objective pulls the representations $h(q)$ and $h(\tilde{q})$ together in the embedding space while pushing them away from the unrelated negative $h({q}^{-})$. $h(\cdot)$ denotes the semantic representation extracted from the decoder-only model's last-layer hidden states.
 By combining discrete token prediction with continuous representation alignment, $\mathcal{L}_{\text{prob}}$ enforces robust problem understanding across diverse linguistic expressions.

-The second component, $\mathcal{L}_{\text{proc}}$, shown in Eq.~\eqref{eq:loss_answer}, stabilizes TTA under uncertainty by coupling pseudo-labeling with entropy-based regularization.
+The second component, $\mathcal{L}_{\text{proc}}$, shown in Eq.~\eqref{eq:loss_answer}, stabilizes adaptation under uncertainty by coupling pseudo-labeling with entropy-based regularization.
 This mechanism is specifically designed to mitigate confirmation bias—a common failure mode where models overfit to their own erroneous predictions during adaptation.